HigherOrderCO/Kind/spec.md

 ## Erasure to EAC

-Computationally, Formality terms are erased to the [Elementary Affine Calculus](https://github.com/moonad/elementary-affine-calculus).
-The erasure `E(t)` of a Formality term to EAC is defined as:
+Computationally, EATT terms are erased to the [Elementary Affine Calculus](https://github.com/moonad/elementary-affine-calculus).
+The erasure `E(t)` of a EATT term to EAC is defined as:

 ```javascript
 E(Type)      = [x] x